Off-policy Evaluation in Doubly Inhomogeneous Environments: Introduction

 Second, we present a comprehensive framework for doubly inhomogeneous OPE which comprises both model-free and model-based methods.
-To effectively utilize information in the presence of temporal nonstationarity and individual heterogeneity, we introduce a class of two-way doubly inhomogeneous decision process (TWDIDP) models and develop policy value estimators based on these models.
-Our proposal shares similar spirits with the two-way fixed effects model that is widely studied in the economics and social science literature \citep{angrist2009mostly,wooldridge2010econometric, de2020two,arkhangelsky2021double,imai2021use}.
-Nonetheless, our model is more complicated in that the current treatment not only affects its immediate outcome, but impacts the future outcomes as well through its effect on the future observation via the transition function.
-In contrast, the fixed effects models commonly employed in the panel data literature tend to exclude the possibility of carryover effects \citep{imai2019should,arkhangelsky2021double}.
+To effectively utilize information in the presence of temporal nonstationarity and individual heterogeneity, we introduce a class of two-way doubly inhomogeneous decision process (TWDIDP) models and develop corresponding policy value estimators.
+Our proposal shares similar spirits with the two-way fixed effects model that is widely studied in economics and social science \citep{angrist2009mostly,imai2021use}.
+Nonetheless, our model is substantially more complicated due to the incorporation of carryover effects: in our model, the current treatment not only affects its immediate outcome, but also impacts the future outcomes through its effect on the future observation via the transition function.
+In contrast, the fixed effects models commonly employed in the panel data literature tend to exclude carryover effects \citep{imai2019should,arkhangelsky2021double}.

-Finally, we systematically explore the theoretical properties of the proposed model-free method.
-In particular, we derive the convergence rates of various proposed value estimators, showing that the estimated average effect, individual-specific effect, time-specific effect and individual- and time-specific effect converge at a rate of $(NT)^{-1/2}$, $T^{-1/2}$, $N^{-1/2}$ and $\min^{-1/2}(N,T)$ respectively, up to some logarithmic factors, where $N$ is the number of trajectories and $T$ is the number of time points.
+Finally, we systematically investigate the theoretical properties of the proposed model-free method.
+In particular, we derive the convergence rates of various proposed value estimators, showing that the estimated average effect, individual-specific effect, time-specific effect and individual- and time-specific effect converge at a rate of $(NT)^{-1/2}$, $T^{-1/2}$, $N^{-1/2}$ and $\min^{-1/2}(N,T)$, respectively, up to some logarithmic factors, where $N$ is the number of trajectories and $T$ is the number of time points.
 We further establish the limiting distributions of these estimators.

 \textbf{\textit{Organization}}.
 The rest of this paper is organized as follows.
 In Section \ref{sec:pre}, we introduce the proposed doubly inhomogeneous decision process model to incorporate temporal nonstationarity and individual heterogeneity.
 In Sections \ref{sec:mdfree} and \ref{sec:mdbased}, we present our proposed model-free and model-based methods.
 We analyze their statistical properties in Section \ref{sec:theory}.
 A series of comprehensive simulation studies are conducted in Section \ref{sec:sims}.
 Finally, in Section \ref{sec:real}, we illustrate the proposed approach using the MIMIC-III dataset.